telerik/winforms-docs/gridview/exporting-data/export-to-html.md

 * ExportAsHidden

 Please note that some browsers do not support hidden columns and if you open exported file you could see the hidden columns.
+To make sure that the hidden columns or rows in the exported html file will not be included, you should set __HiddenColumnOption__ or __HiddenRowOption__  property to *DoNotExport*:

-      	To make sure that the hidden columns or rows in the exported html file will not be included, you should set __HiddenColumnOption__ or __HiddenRowOption__  property to *DoNotExport*:#_[C#]  Setting the HiddenColumnOption_
+####  Setting the HiddenColumnOption

 {{source=..\SamplesCS\GridView\ExportingData\ExportToHTML1.cs region=settingTheHiddenColumnOption}}
 {{source=..\SamplesVB\GridView\ExportingData\ExportToHTML1.vb region=settingTheHiddenColumnOption}}